expo/expo/docs/pages/bare/hello-world.md

 ### iOS configuration

-Bare projects are initialized using [Cocoapods](https://cocoapods.org/), a dependency manager for iOS projects.
+Bare projects are initialized using [CocoaPods](https://cocoapods.org/), a dependency manager for iOS projects.

-- Run `npx pod-install` to link the native iOS packages using Cocoapods.
+- Run `npx pod-install` to link the native iOS packages using CocoaPods.
 - Run `npx react-native run-ios` to rebuild your project with the native code linked.

 ### Android configuration